felixggj/AutoNewProject/README.md

 ## Important Info

-- The script is written for MacOS and Linux.
-It will not work on Windows.
 - It is recommended to add the script to your PATH variable so that it can be run from anywhere.
 - The script requires that you have conda installed and that you have a conda environment named "base" installed.
 - The script requires that you have git installed.